intel/zephyr.js/README.md

 You have built and run your first Zephyr.js application!

-If you want to make changes to the application, or run a different .js sample, you just need to repeat the last two steps with the desired JS filename.
+If you want to make changes to the application, or run a different .js sample, you just need to repeat the last two steps with the desired JavaScript filename.

 ### Next steps